lbaile21/LastAliveTerminal/README.md

   `zh-Hant` before `zh`, and never compare them case-sensitively.
 - Ship a sensible default (typically `en`) for strings that have not yet been translated, and log misses so coverage gaps surface in review.

+### Character Encoding

+- Use UTF-8 end to end — source files, message catalogs, database columns, HTTP responses, and filesystem paths.
+Mixed encodings are a frequent source of mojibake that only surfaces for non-ASCII users.
+- Count user-perceived characters in grapheme clusters, not code units;
+  emoji, combining marks, and many scripts span multiple code points and will be truncated mid-character by naïve `length` or substring calls.
+- Normalize text (typically NFC) before comparison, hashing, or storage as an identifier, so visually identical strings compare equal.

 ## License